samifixx/samifix-mapcontrol/README.md

 # samifix-mapcontrol
 Intended for Hard RP and Survival RP servers.
+Drag and Drop Resources

 # TR